Softouch Ayurveda Village & Resort Kerala

 Yoga & Wellbeing

 Yoga, the world’s oldest system for achieving this balance, finds its roots in ancient scriptures like the Bhagavad Gita, Mahabharata, and Vedas, and was first recorded by the sage Patanjali in the “Yoga Sutras”.
 By practicing yoga regularly, one can enhance the strength and flexibility of the body, while quieting the mind of worries and fears, thus promoting overall well-being and peace.
 Yoga and Ayurveda go hand-in-hand as sister sciences.
 While Ayurveda focuses on the physical and mental health of the body, yoga is primarily concerned with mental health.
 The practice of yoga can prevent and alleviate stress and related disorders by balancing the neurohormones and metabolism, improving endocrine metabolism.
+For centuries, this ancient wisdom of physical, mental, and spiritual development has been passed down from teacher to student to create balance from within.

 Daily Yoga & Guided Meditation

-At Softouch Ayurveda, we provide daily guided yoga and meditation sessions, led by our expert Yoga Masters.
+At Softouch Ayurveda, we provide daily guided yoga and meditation sessions, led by our expert Yoga Master.
 Yoga sessions can take place indoors or amidst the serene beauty of our lush gardens depending on the weather conditions.
 The Yoga teacher also discusses plans with our Ayurveda Doctor to create personalised yoga plans for each guest, which can then be continued at home.
 We believe that achieving complete relaxation through yoga and meditation is the key to living an effective Ayurvedic lifestyle.
 We recognise the intricate link between the body and mind, and the importance of maintaining their harmony.

 Yoga Principles